Kobe beef

-Kobe beef (神戸ビーフ, Kōbe bīfu) is Wagyu beef from the Tajima strain of Japanese Black cattle, raised in Japan's Hyōgo Prefecture according to rules set out by the Kobe Beef Marketing and Distribution Promotion Association.
-The meat is a delicacy, valued for its flavor, tenderness, and fatty, well-marbled texture.
+Kobe beef (神戸ビーフ, Kōbe bīfu) is Wagyu beef from the Tajima strain of Japanese Black cattle, raised in Japan's Hyōgo Prefecture around Kobe city, according to rules set out by the Kobe Beef Marketing and Distribution Promotion Association.
+The meat is a delicacy, valued for its flavour, tenderness and fatty, well-marbled texture.
 Kobe beef can be prepared as steak, sukiyaki, shabu-shabu, sashimi, and teppanyaki.
-Kobe beef is generally considered one of the three top brands (known as Sandai Wagyu, "the three big beefs"), along with Matsusaka beef and Ōmi beef or Yonezawa beef.
+Within Japan, Kobe is one of the three Sandai Wagyū, the "three big beefs", along with Matsusaka beef and Ōmi beef or Yonezawa beef.

 Kobe beef is also called Kōbe-niku (神戸肉), Kōbe-gyū or Kōbe-ushi (神戸牛) in Japanese.

 History

 Cattle were brought to Japan from China in about the second century AD, in the Yayoi period.
 Until about the time of the Meiji Restoration in 1868, they were used only as draught animals, in agriculture, forestry, mining and for transport, and as a source of fertiliser.
 Milk consumption was unknown, and – for cultural and religious reasons – meat was not eaten.

 Japan was effectively isolated from the rest of the world from 1635 until 1854; there was no possibility of intromission of foreign genes to the cattle population during this time.

-Between 1868, the year of the Meiji Restoration, and 1887, some 2,600 foreign cattle were imported, including Braunvieh, Shorthorn, and Devon.
+Between 1868, the year of the Meiji Restoration, and 1887, some 2,600 foreign cattle were imported, including Braunvieh, Shorthorn and Devon.

-Between about 1900 and 1910 there was extensive cross-breeding of these with native stock.
+Between about 1900 and 1910, there was extensive cross-breeding of these with native stock.
 From 1919, the various heterogeneous regional populations that resulted from this brief period of cross-breeding were registered and selected as "Improved Japanese Cattle".

-Four separate strains were characterized, based mainly on which type of foreign cattle had most influenced the hybrids, and were recognized as breeds in 1944.
+Four separate strains were characterised, based mainly on which type of foreign cattle had most influenced the hybrids, and were recognised as breeds in 1944.
 These were the four wagyū breeds, the Japanese Black, the Japanese Brown, the Japanese Polled and the Japanese Shorthorn.
 The Tajima is a strain of the Japanese Black, the most populous breed (around 90% of the four breeds).

 Beef consumption remained low until after World War II.
 Kobe beef grew in popularity and extended its global reach in the 1980s and 1990s.

 In 1983, the Kobe Beef Marketing and Distribution Promotion Association was formed to define and promote the Kobe trademark.
 It sets standards for animals to be labeled as Kobe beef.

 In 2009, the USDA placed a ban on the import of all Japanese beef to prevent the Japan foot-and-mouth outbreak from reaching US shores.
 The ban was relaxed in August 2012 and thereafter Kobe beef was imported into the US.